CAU-OSS-Team4/SnakeGame/README.md

 - The game continues until the snake "dies".
   - The snake dies by either
     1. running into the edge of the board.
-    2. runiing into its own body.
+    2. running into its own body.
 - Once the snake dies, the final score is calculated based on the number of apples eaten by the snake.